-Residents at Western Massachusetts Reentry Center are provided access to outside confidential support services.
-The residents have access to local mental health services providers funded through the FBOP and the services available through YWCA of Western Massachusetts.
-The agency provided documentation that supported the appropriate relationships required in indicators (a) and (c) is in place.
-Interviews with the Western Massachusetts Reentry Center Director and case management staff confirm how residents can be assisted in making an appointment for counseling.
+Residents at McGrath Reentry Center are provided access to outside confidential support services.
+The residents have access to in-house clinical services, community mental health services, and the services available through Boston Area Rape Crisis Center.
+The agency provided documentation that supported the appropriate relationships required in indicators (a) and (c) are in place.
+Interviews with the McGrath Reentry Center Director, the Mental Health Clinician, and case management staff confirm how residents can be assisted in making an appointment for counseling.
 Observation during the tour supported that information about services was available in both English and Spanish.
-These languages are the two most common languages spoken by residents entering Western Massachusetts Reentry Center.
+These languages are the two most common languages spoken by residents entering McGrath Reentry Center.

 Resident interviews supported victims of sexual abuse could get supportive confidential counseling services in the community or from the 'hotline.'
-Compliance is based on the materials available, the relationships developed with community providers and the resident's knowledge of how to access the resources.
+Compliance is based on the materials available, the relationships developed with community providers, and the resident's knowledge of how to access the resources.

-15.254 Third party reporting
+115.254 Third party reporting

 Auditor Overall Determination: Meets Standard

 Auditor Discussion

 Policies and written/electronic documentation reviewed.

-Western Massachusetts Reentry Center Pre-Audit Questionnaire
+McGrath Reentry Center Pre-Audit Questionnaire

 Policy 900.00 Staff and Resident Sexual Abuse and Sexual Harassment (PREA)

-Agency Web Site (third party reporting form)
+Agency Web Site (third-party reporting form)

 Brochures for Residents and Visitors on PREA

 Resident Handbook

-Memo on Third Party Reporting
+Memo on Third-Party Reporting

 Individuals interviewed/ observations made.

 PREA Coordinator

 Facility Director

 Adult Probation Manager of Reentry Services

 Resident Interviews

 Staff Interviews

-Visitor sign in process showing the distribution of Brochure on PREA
+Visitor sign-in process showing the distribution of Brochure on PREA

 Signage posted throughout the facility.

 Summary determination.

 Indicator (a).
 Community Resources for Justice has established systems to receive third-party reports on sexual assaults or sexual harassment.
-The agency website provides a phone number and Email address, and a printable form to aid in filing a complaint on behalf of a resident.
-The agency PREA policy 900.00, page 15, states that the program is to distribute information on how to report concerns related to PREA.
+The agency website provides a phone number, email address, and a printable form to aid in filing a complaint on behalf of a resident.
+The agency PREA policy 900.00, page 15, states that the program is to distribute information on reporting concerns related to PREA.
 This is accomplished by distributing brochures on PREA, which provide information on how to report a concern internally to the agency-wide PREA Coordinator.
 Residents are also provided information on how to report a concern related to PREA in their handbook and postings in the facility.
-The random residents interviewed supported they could make a complaint on behalf of a peer if they were
+The random residents interviewed supported they could make a complaint on behalf of a peer if they were too fearful for some reason.
+They also reported confidence that the situation would be

-too fearful for some reason.
-They also reported confidence that if a family member called on their behalf, the situation would be investigated.
+investigated if a family member called on their behalf.
 Residents also were aware they could make reports through the CRJ website, outside agencies, or their probation officer.
-The Massachusetts State Reentry Manager confirmed that she is notified on any concerns brought to Probation, Parole, and DOC staff and would forward all concerns to CRJ Administration.
+The Massachusetts State Reentry Manager confirmed that he is notified on any concerns brought to Probation, Parole, and DOC staff and would forward all concerns to the CRJ Administration.
 Staff interviewed were aware that all third-party complaints needed to be taken seriously and referred immediately to the Facility Director and the Agency PREA Coordinator.
 The Auditor also reviewed the agency website and recognized multiple avenues available to residents, families or other interested parties to receive complaints about sexual misconduct.
 The Auditor tested the third-party reporting system and received notification back from the agency PREA Coordinator that he had received my message.